dd32/td-gh-ex/readme.txt

 To create a portfolio, install Jetpack and create your projects, all the templates are already shipped with the theme.
 Aaron also works well with WooCommerce and bbPress.

+Please note that changing the colors of the theme can affect accessibility.

 == Installation ==
 1. Unzip `aaron.zip` to the `/wp-content/themes/` directory
 2. Activate the theme through the 'Appearance' menu in WordPress

-Please note that changing the colors of the theme can affect accessibility.

 == Change log ==

+Version 3.5, 2018-11-23
+Updated the readme file and the documentation.
+Minor code style changes to better comply with WordPress coding standards.
+Updated the rtl stylesheet.
+Updated the sanitization for the customizer options.
+Added a screen reader link text to the highlights, if there is no headline or text.
+Menu: Increased the line height, set sub menu width to auto, and reduced the size of the arrow to remove the duplicate underline on hover.
+Also increased the line height for the site title.
+Added an option for body font family, and added support for more fonts.
+Added more color options and moved the header background color option to the colors section.
+Moved the custom css from functions.php to a separate file.
+Further testing and style improvements in preparation for the new block editor:
+	Updated .wp-block-cover-image to the new class: .wp-block-cover.
+	Updated .is-large to the new class: .is-style-large.
+Fixed a problem with the button block background and made sure that the link is underlined.

 Version 3.4, 2018-10-19
 Housekeeping: Updated links.
 Updated credits in the readme file.
 CSS and PHP code style changes according to WordPress coding standards.
 Removed the JavaScript in navigation.js that added the screen reader text to the tag cloud and the alt text to the featured images, since this has been fixed in WordPress core.
-Fixed a problemw with a font not loading in the new editor.
+Fixed a problem with a font not loading in the new editor.

 Version 3.3, 2018-10-06